cofyye/CS2-MapCycleAndChooser-COFYYE/README.md

 ## Important Notes

 - **Missing Features**: The following features are not yet implemented in this version of the plugin but will be available in future updates:
   - `!rtv`
   - `!nominate`

   These features are planned for inclusion, so stay tuned for upcoming versions!

+- **ScreenMenuAPI Not Included**:
+  The **ScreenMenuAPI** is not included in this version of the plugin due to necessary adjustments required for full compatibility.
+Additional refinements are needed to ensure seamless functionality with this plugin.

+  Please be patient, and expect an update in the near future that will introduce **ScreenMenuAPI**, along with the `!rtv` and `!nominate` commands! 🚀

 ## Credits